 Don’t you ever just wish there was one lease that accommodated all rentals everywhere?
 Same.

 And anybody could say anything and claim it’s true.
-For example, I could tell you that I am writing this blog post from the Caymen Islands and you could believe me.
+For example, I could tell you that I am writing this blog post from the Caymen Islands.
+And, you could believe me.

-And then we would both be delusional.
+But then we would both be delusional.

 What should I avoid when researching leases on the internet?